DieRandomDie/lyrfuckery/README.md

 | `lyrania-mod-suite.user.js` | 2.23.5 | Userscript behavior and compatibility layer |
 | `lyrania-modern-responsive-theme.css` | 1.8.1 | Shared styling and responsive layout |

-The userscript loads the matching theme automatically.
-Both files are intentionally kept readable and are not minified.

 ## Installation

 Install the userscript from its raw GitHub URL: